 All instances of academic dishonesty must be reported to the Academic Office through agshonestypolicy@ohiochristian. edu for recording in the student's permanent file.
 For a student's first offense, he/she will earn a zero grade on the assignment.
 Many times failing a final assignment would result in a failure of the entire course.
-For the second offense, the student will fail the course.
+For the second offense, the student will fail the course and be placed on academic probation.
 For the third offense, the student will fail the course and be suspended from Ohio Christian University.
 A student who has been suspended for academic reasons may petition for readmission after six months.
 Returned students receiving another academic dishonesty offense will receive permanent expulsion.